dlkr18/lld-playbook/docs/week2/day7/README.md

 ## 🎯 **Learning Objectives**

 By the end of Day 7, you will:
-- **Implement** Adapter, Decorator, Composite, Proxy, and Flyweight patterns
+- **Implement** Adapter, Bridge, Composite, Decorator, Facade, Flyweight, and Proxy patterns
 - **Recognize** when to use each structural pattern
 - **Apply** patterns to real-world scenarios
 - **Combine** patterns effectively